A tinkerer's 40-year journey on a few XR500's

 Only little progress overall.
 Only on the HPF:.
 Rear wheel rim is being re-anodized, got new stainless spokes and rim pins from Buchanan's.
 Got a whole bunch of new parts from Thor Lawson's for the Fox Twin-Clicker.
 Getting a new suspension crank lever cut from 6061 aluminum.
 Hub ready for paint.

-Finally got the new rear brake cable from Motion Pro for the Baja Commander.
-They must have a starnge way of measuring.
+Finally got the new rear brake cable from Motion Pro for the Honda XR500 Baja Commander.
+They must have a strange way of measuring.
 When I ask for 3mm extra on the cable, first round they add a whole 30mm, second round they add 12mm, go figure.
 The cable fits, just about, so went ridin'.

 Damn that motor pulls like a train: every outing it gets better, it is hardly run-in really.
 But today, a full throttle in 1st gear at the top of nasty climb stalled the engine, sent me and the bike tumbling, snapped the front brake lever.
 Lucky nothing else was damaged.
 Went on a few more laps in the hills: the suspensions, front and rear are properly shot again, need a full rebuild after the Baja race obviously.